 It’s usually best to work with a financial advisor who can outline some of the tax ramifications, rules and timing requirements so you don’t miss any rollover deadlines or get hit with any penalties or taxes you weren’t expecting.
 They can fill you in on other options, such as, if you are age 59-1/2 and still working, you may be able to do an “in-service rollover” with part of your 401(k), moving that portion into your own IRA, potentially helping you avoid market risk as you get closer to retirement.

 If you have any questions, please call us.
-You can reach Drew Capital Group in Florida by calling (813) 820-0069.
+You can reach Drew Financial Private Capital in Florida by calling (813) 820-0069.

 This article is provided for informational purposes only, and is not intended to provide any financial, legal or tax advice.
 Before making any financial decisions, you are strongly advised to consult with proper legal or tax professionals to determine any tax or other potential consequences you might encounter related to your specific situation.